UppaJung/uncounted-harms/README.md

 The unreported and uncounted harms are not unlike occupational deaths and injuries at the start of the industrial revolution, when the technological industrialists of the timed blamed these ‘accidents‘ on the victims (workers), when employers were not required to report them, and the media did not consider the individual deaths newsworthy.
 The harms that occur when security backfires are not unlike automotive deaths, which were initially unreported, uncounted, and which the media and technological industrialists of the time blamed on everyone but the cars they produced: initially drivers, until the bogeyman of the jaywalker was invented.

-We need investigators to surface the quantities money being transferred from the industry to news outlets.

-We need researchers to analyze the bias in coverage resulting from media capture.

-We need to academics, especially those working in security, to recognize media capture and call it out, so that our social immune system can target it.
+To address media capture, we need to learn to recognize it and help the public to recognize it, so that our societal immune systems can better target it.
+We need investigators with expertise in media and linguistic analysis to analyze the bias in coverage resulting from media capture, and we need investigators with expertise is financial forensics to uncover the quantities money being transferred from the industry to news outlets.
+In the long term, we may need to require companies to disclosed all such transfers.

+To ensure the harms caused when security technology backfires don't continue going uncounted, and are better addressed, we need to treat them like other hazardous products.
+We need researchers to measure the prevalence of harms and their impact, and aggregate those losses over the affected populations.
+We need investigators to continue to track losses longitudinally (over time) even though such work is harder to fund, publish, and attract media attention to.
+In the long-term, we may to require tech companies to track and report the harms when security backfires as they do when security is breached.
+More radically, we might even want to require certain classes to be independently tested for potential harms before deployment, as we do for other hazardous products.